 The following types of articles will be considered for publication:

-(2) Short communication: Short, definitive reports of highly significant and timely findings.
-Short communication should be 2,000 words long (included title, abstract and main text excluded references); with an abstract of no more than 200 words, a one-paragraph Introduction, an abbreviated Materials and Methods section, Results and Discussion sections (which may be combined), no more than a total of 3 tables or figures and maximum of 30 references.
+- Short, definitive reports of highly significant and timely findings.
+Short communication should be 2,000 words long (including title, abstract and main text excluding references); with an abstract of no more than 200 words, a one-paragraph Introduction, an abbreviated Materials and Methods section, Results and Discussion sections (which may be combined), no more than a total of 3 tables or figures and maximum of 30 references.